Tibet Eco-Awards 2025

 The awards seek to encourage emerging talent, not well-established artists or creators.

 Entrants must have a social media presence dedicated to their craft, showing not just the work presented for competition but other works.
-Acceptable social media presence: website/blog dedicated to craft, Instagram dedicated to craft, YouTube or Vimeo.
+Acceptable social media presence: website/blog dedicated to craft, Instagram or Bluesky dedicated to craft, YouTube or Vimeo.

+Entries are open from June 6, 2025, closing on November 10, 2025.
 Four winners will be announced on December 10, 2025, the anniversary of HH Dalai Lama's Nobel Peace Prize, and also marking UN World Mountain Day.

-Tibetan Eco-Awards Categories
+Tibet Eco-Awards Categories

 Poetry = can be a single poem or a series of poems themed around environment issues in Tibet.
 Presented in English, but can be translated from Tibetan.
 (Please ensure top-class human translation.)
+Optional extra: Poet can also read work aloud on YouTube channel.

 Youth Award = can be any of the above categories, restricted to students 21 years old or younger at end of 2025.
 Photo ID showing date of birth required for entry in this category.